SkafteNicki/dtu_mlops/s4_debugging_and_logging/logging.md

 !!! info "Core Module"

-[Logging](https://en.wikipedia.org/wiki/Logging_(computing)) in general refers to the practise of recording events activities over time.
+[Logging](https://en.wikipedia.org/wiki/Logging_(computing)) in general refers to the practice of recording events over time.
 Having proper logging in your applications can be extremely beneficial for a few reasons:

-* *Debugging* becomes easier because we in a more structure way can output information about the state of our program, variables, values etc. to help identify and fix bugs or unexpected behavior.
+* *Debugging* becomes easier because we in a more structured way can output information about the state of our program, variables, values, etc. to help identify and fix bugs or unexpected behavior.

 * When we move into a more production environment, proper logging is essential for *monitoring* the health and performance of our application.

-* It can help in *auditing* as logging info about specific activities etc. can help keeping a record of who did what and when.
+* It can help in *auditing*, as logging info about specific activities, etc. can help keeping a record of who did what and when.

-* Having proper logging means that info is saved for later, that can be *analysed* to gain insight into the behavior of our application, such as trends.
+* Having proper logging means that info is saved for later, which can be *analysed* to gain insight into the behavior of our application, such as trends.

 We are in this course going to divide the kind of logging we can do into categories: application logging and experiment logging.
-In general application logging is important regardless of the kind of application you are developing, whereas experiment logging is important machine learning based projects where we are doing experiments.
+In general application logging is important regardless of the kind of application you are developing, whereas experiment logging is important in machine learning-based projects where we do experiments.

 ## Application logging